LaonMoon/LaonMoon/README.md

 ### Hi there 👋

-i'm interested in NLP(Natural Language Processing) and Story Generation!
+I'm interested in NLP(Natural Language Processing) and Story Generation.

 <!--
 **LaonMoon/LaonMoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.